Popping Noise When Turning: What’s Your Car Telling You?

 Popping Noise When Turning – The Possible Causes:

-The weird sound seems to be coming from the wheels, but its root is the steering system.
+The loud popping noise when turning steering wheel seems to be coming from the wheels, but its root is the steering system.
 It controls the movement of the wheels so that the vehicle can rotate on the road.
 So, it is likely to be the source of any problem related to the turning of the car.

 The steering system is complicated and it takes the expertise of a professional mechanic to find out the problematic component that triggers the popping noise when turning.
 But, you can still check these parts that are most likely to be the starting points of that cracking sound.